- Find Your Major

 2. How does Oklahoma State University assess impact on P-12 learners (CAEP Standard 4.1)?

-The Oklahoma Association of Colleges of Teacher Education (OACTE) was awarded a State Chapter Support Grant (SCSG) from the American Association of Colleges of Teacher Education.
-Through this grant we are assessing data that may be accessible from our P-12 partners school districts around the state which employ a significant portion of our program completers in their early careers.
-We have met with multiple regions’ superintendents and determined the data that school districts report having available.
-We are continuing to work with our district partners and as an organization ourselves to determine which data sources are most consistently available and the degree to which they demonstrate learner growth as described in Standard 4.1, as well as the best means of obtaining this data directly from our completers’ employers.
+The Oklahoma Association of Colleges of Teacher Education (OACTE) was awarded a State Chapter Support Grant (SCSG) from the American Association of Colleges of Teacher Education for 2017-2018.
+Through this grant we determined what data would be accessible from our P-12 partners school districts around the state which employ a significant portion of our program completers in their early careers.
+We met with multiple regions’ superintendents and determined the data that school districts report having available.
+We then compared regional data at the state level in order to determine availability of data for Standard 4.1, as well as the best means of obtaining this data directly from our completers’ employers.
 Oklahoma State University is currently in the process of gathering this data from a key partner district; this data is expected to be available by the end of the Spring 2019 semester.

 3. How does Oklahoma State University assess teaching effectiveness (CAEP Standard 4.2)?

 Oklahoma State University, through a Data Governance Council made up of Educator Prep Professionals in concert with OEQA and the Oklahoma State Dept. of Education, have made Teacher and Leader Effectiveness (TLE) assessment data available to universities in order to determine and verify our program completers’ success in the field, as well as identify opportunities for improvement in the preparation of current and future candidates.
-There are a few measures for this, but the two most common assessments for which we have a large enough sample size to provide results publicly are the Tulsa Model and the Marzano Teacher Evaluation, attached below for the 2016-2017 and 2017-2018 Academic Years.
+There are a few measures for this, but the two most common assessments for which we have a large enough sample size to provide results publicly are the Tulsa Teacher Model and the Marzano Teacher Evaluation, attached below for the 2016-2017 and 2017-2018 Academic Years.
 It should be noted that for 2017-2018 data, we have not yet received data for April - August of 2018, which would include the majority of the data, though we will update this document when that data becomes available.